damianhakert/damianhakert.github.io/source/university/glossary/index.md

 Building and delivering software in phases/parts rather than trying to build everything at once then delivering to the user/client.
 The later is known as a WaterFall model

+### Application Lifecycle Management (ALM)

+Entire product lifecycle management process for an application.
+From requirements management, development and testing until deployment.

 ### Artifactory

 Version control for binaries.